bitcoin-dot-org/Bitcoin.org/en/full-node.md

     /usr/local/bin/bitcoin-qt: error while loading shared libraries: libQtGui.so.4: cannot open shared object file: No such file or directory

-Search your distribution's package database for the missing file missing and install package containing that file.
+Search your distribution's package database for the missing file and install package containing that file.
 Then re-run `/usr/local/bin/bitcoin-qt` to see if it's missing another file.
 Repeat until Bitcoin Core GUI starts.